Lisamaria Meirowsky

-Lisamaria Meirowsky (* September 17, 1904 in Graudenz; † August 9, 1942 in Auschwitz) was a German dermatologist and pediatrician murdered by the Nazis because of her Jewish heritage.
+Lisamaria Meirowsky (September 17, 1904 in Graudenz-August 9, 1942 in Auschwitz) was a German dermatologist and pediatrician murdered by the Nazis because of her Jewish heritage.

 Life

 Lisamaria Meirowsky was the daughter of the dermatologist Emil Meirowsky, who opened a practice in Cologne-Lindenthal in 1908.
 After graduating from high school in Cologne, she began studying medicine at the Friedrich Wilhelm University in Bonn in 1923.
 In 1925, she went to Munich for two years to continue her medical studies.
 Back in Bonn, she graduated in 1929.
-She received her doctorate from the Ludwig Maximilian University in Munich in 1933.
+She received her doctorate from the Ludwig-Maximilians-Universität München (LMU) in Munich in 1933.
 The title of the dissertation in the field of dermatology was "Über das Krankheitsbild des Erythema palmoplantare symmetricum hereditarium."
 After a long illness, she went to Rome in 1933, obtained a doctorate in the field of pediatrics, and there made the acquaintance of the Dominican friar Franziskus Maria Stratmann She converted from Judaism to Catholicism on October 15, 1933, and took the name Maria Magdalena Dominika in the Third Order of St. Dominic.